 We went around the main sights in town in order to learn about its past and its present.

+With the blue sea percolating in each picture of the city, we began to walk across the urban center to visit the most representative buildings and spots.
+The must-start was the main square known as Muñóz Gamero and sheltering the monument to Hernando de Magallanes, which faithfully expresses the colonizing conception.
+The sculpture of the conqueror rises above the image of a sélknam (ona) which, according to the local legend, visitors must kiss on its foot in order to return to Punta Arenas.
 The residences of the most prestigious families in town were built around this main block.
 These families fostered the economic development and made fortune from sea trade and sheep-cattle exploitation.
 The sumptuous palaces that belonged to the Braun Menéndez family, Montes, Stubenrauch family and the Blanchard House were built in 1892 and they still show an impressive architectural design.